Federally Administered Tribal Areas: After independence

 The annexed areas continued to be governed through the Frontier Crimes Regulations after the creation of Pakistan in 1947, by the Dominion of Pakistan in 1947, and into the Islamic Republic of Pakistan in 1956.
-Even in the 1970s travellers through the Khyber Pass, such as those taking the Hippie Trail, were warned to stay close to the road because the Pakistani government had no control over the adjacent lands.

 According to the United States Institute of Peace, the character of the region underwent a shift beginning in the 1980s.
 Mujahideen entered to fight against the jirgas as allies of the CIA Operation Cyclone; both were opposed to forces of the Soviet Union prior to the fall of the Berlin Wall and collapse of Soviet Union.

 In 2001, the Tehrik-e-Taliban militants began entering into the region.
 In 2003, Taliban forces sheltered in the Federally Administered Tribal Areas began crossing the border into Afghanistan, attacking military and police after the United States invasion.
-Shkin, Afghanistan is a key location for these frequent battles.
-This heavily fortified military base has housed mostly American special operations forces since 2002 and is located six kilometers from the Pakistani border.
+Shkin, Afghanistan was a key location for these frequent battles.
+This heavily fortified military base housed mostly American special operations forces since 2002 and is located six kilometers from the Pakistani border.
 It is considered the most dangerous location in Afghanistan.

-Since the September 11 attacks in the United States of 2001, the tribal areas are a major theatre of militancy and terrorism.
-The Pakistan Army launched 10 operations against the Pakistani Taliban since 2001, most recently Operation Zarb-e-Azb in North Waziristan.
-The operations have displaced about two million people from the tribal areas, as schools, hospitals, and homes have been destroyed in the war.
-On 2 March 2017, the federal government considered a proposal to merge the tribal areas with Khyber Pakhtunkhwa, and to repeal the Frontier Crimes Regulations.
-However, some political parties have opposed the merger, and called for the tribal areas to instead become a separate province of Pakistan.
+Since the September 11 attacks in the United States of 2001, the tribal areas were a major theatre of militancy and terrorism.
+The Pakistan Army launched 10 operations against the Pakistani Taliban since 2001, notably the Operation Zarb-e-Azb in North Waziristan.
+The operations displaced about two million people from the tribal areas, as schools, hospitals, and homes have been destroyed in the war.